prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Database Access and Cloud Storage/Basic NoSQL Retrieval and Persistence.md

 * The first parameter is still the query to identify the data we want to retrieve.
 * The second parameter specifies which fields we want to retrieve from those documents.

-In this case, we specify that we want the *\_id* field by giving it a value of 1 – the database assumes that (because we specified which field we want) the other fields are not required.
+In this case, we specify that we want the *\_id* field by giving it a value of 1.
+If we do this, the database assumes that (because we specified which field we want) the other fields are not required.
 So this query would return a cursor containing documents like this:

 ```